Gasteria 'Little Warty'

 How to Grow and Care

-It is a cross between Gasteria batesiana and Gasteria 'Old Man Silver’ which was obtained by the Australian hybridizer David Cumming.
+This succulent is a hybrid resulting from the cross between Gasteria batesiana and Gasteria 'Old Man Silver', obtained by the Australian hybridizer David Cumming.

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.